nedbat/coveragepy/doc/config.rst

 - Otherwise, missing environment variables will result in empty strings with no error.

-Many sections and values correspond roughly to commands and options in the :ref:`command-line interface <cmd>`.
+Many sections and settings correspond roughly to commands and options in the :ref:`command-line interface <cmd>`.

 Here's a sample configuration file::